aaronfodor/travel/Budapest.md

 ## Bars and nightlife🕺💃

-In general, Budapest is famous for its numerous ruin bars around the city.
-You will find an almost infinite selection of bars on Small Boulevard (Kiskörút) or near Király street.
+Budapest is famous for its numerous ruin bars around the city.
+You will find a huge selection of them on Small Boulevard (Kiskörút) or near Király street.

 - [ ] **Szimpla Kert** 🆓